Healthy Relationships with Spiritual Teachers

 The Buddha Shakyamuni had many great disciples – great listeners to the teachings, shravakas – and each of them had a specialty.
 Some had the specialty of miraculous powers, others of wisdom, and so on.
 The one who had the great specialty of being able to tame the minds of people in the uncivilized border areas was the highly realized arya being, Katyayana (Ka-tya’i bu).
 Once, when Katyayana was out begging for alms, he went to the house of a butcher.
 He explained all the shortcomings and disadvantages that come from slaughtering animals and the butcher said to him, “I can’t promise to stop slaughtering animals during the day, but I will promise to never kill an animal at night.”
 And he did that.

 Some time after that, there was another highly realized being called Sangharakshita (dGe-’dun ’tsho).
 In those days, there were many people who used to go out on the ocean to try to find great treasures.
 They did not have great ships that we have now.
 They just had sailboats.
 It was the custom to invite a spiritual person to be like a chaplain on the ship, so they invited this highly realized being, Sangharakshita.
 They lost their way, and ended up in a strange distant land.
 Sangharakshita went out and came to a very beautiful house.
 At night, everything was beautiful.
 There was a great deal to eat and drink, and everything was very comfortable.
-The owner of the house said, “Please don’t stay here until the sun rises in the morning.”
+The owner of the house said, “Please don’t stay here when the sun rises in the morning.”
 He explained that during the daytime, as soon as the sun rose, the animals would come.
 They all attacked him.
 Some bit him, some kicked him, and others gored him with their horns.
 It was just terrible.
 But at night, everything became peaceful and quiet as soon as the sun set.
 “So please go away when the sun rises, but come back again as soon as it gets dark.”

 Later, Sangharakshita returned and met the Buddha Shakyamuni and explained what he had seen.
 The Buddha explained that the person in this house was the rebirth of the butcher who had taken a vow not to kill at night, but continued to kill during the day.
 Because of not killing at night, everything was very lovely at night.
 But because he continued to kill animals during the day, animals always attacked him.